 There are several subtle nods to the family and the era that can be found within the statue.
 Rebecca is sitting, a sign of her progressed age, and John is standing behind her as a show of respect for his mother.
 John is holding a ledger book behind his back to represent their connection as founders of the Kinsman First National Bank.
 A Bible is laid open in Rebecca’s lap, as she was known to be a devout Christian.
 Finally, onlookers may notice a cat at Rebecca’s feet, peeking out from under her dress.
 While the cat has no historical significance, Kraus thought it to be a playful addition and a fun feature that children viewing the statue could enjoy.

 The process of designing the statue began with careful thought and historical research.
 Kraus reflects the era of the 1840s-1850s in terms of the clothing.
 The artist actually had garments from the time period on hand to use as inspiration.
 He studied the draping of the fabric and the styles of the times, even measuring the distance from button to button.
 John is wearing a drop front style of trouser, fit to the period.
 The chair that Rebecca sits in is a New England Windsor back chair, common to that era.
 Kraus studied portraits of Rebecca and John, and he used a book of body measurements to help get their proportions right.
 Guests are invited to visit the Kinsman Free Public Library’s Reading & Wellness Garden to see the statue.
-An official dedication ceremony featuring the artist and sculptor with lectures on the process of creating the statue will be held in Spring 2021.
+An official dedication ceremony featuring the artist and sculptor with lectures on the process of creating the statue will be held on September 29, 2021.